deluf/deluf.github.io/content/2023/smartbuildings.md

 {{< twocolumns 20 mobile >}}
     {{< column >}}
-        The database contains a function which outputs a string representing the SVG plan of any given floor:
+        The database contains a stored procedure which outputs a string representing the SVG plan of any given floor:
         <ul>
             <li><span style="color: #4aa1ff;">Blue</span> segments are windows</li>
             <li><span style="color: #3cc961;">Green</span> segments are doors</li>